How to Win a Criminal Appeal

 Sentencing Mistake

 California and federal judges are limited by law to the sentence they can impose.
-If the sentence you receive is overly harsh and outside of the bounds of California or federal sentencing laws, we ill fight to have your sentence overturned and revised.
+If the sentence you receive is overly harsh and outside of the bounds of California or federal sentencing laws, you may be able to fight to have your sentence overturned and revised.

 Violation of the Statute of Limitations

 Different crimes have different statutes of limitation under California and federal law.
-We will calculate the appropriate statute of limitations, and if we find the charges we brought too late, we will appeal.
+It may be necessary to calculate the appropriate statute of limitations in your case.
+If the charges were brought against you too late, you may be able to appeal.
 The trial court should dismiss charges that violate the statute of limitations.

 Lack of Subject Matter Jurisdiction

 A court must have subject matter jurisdiction in order to make decisions about a certain legal matter.
 Some courts have general jurisdiction and can hear most types of cases.
 Other courts have jurisdiction over specific types of matters only.
-We will review the court’s jurisdiction over your case, and if it lacked subject matter jurisdiction, we would file an appeal.
+It may be pertinent to review the court’s jurisdiction over your case, and if it lacked subject matter jurisdiction, you may be able to file an appeal.

 Change of Venue Motion Was Improperly Denied

 The court venue refers to the specific location of the court where your case will be heard.
 Typically, a case is tried in the county or federal district where the crime allegedly took place.
-We can appeal if the case was filed in the improper venue.
-Changing venue may be appropriate if holding a jury trial in a certain location is unlikely to lead to unfair prejudice.
-We could file an appeal if your trial attorney filed a motion to change the venue that was improperly denied.
+You may be able to appeal if your case was filed in the improper venue.
+Changing venue may be appropriate if holding a jury trial in a certain location is likely to lead to unfair prejudice.
+It may be possible to file an appeal if your trial attorney filed a motion to change the venue and it was improperly denied.

 Defendant Was Improperly Restrained in Front of Jury

 Physical restraints and prison outfits can prejudice the jury against you.
 Unless the judge orders that restraints are necessary, you should not be restrained in front of the jury.
-We can appeal if you were inappropriately restrained in front of the jury or if the judge abused their discretion in ordering you to be restrained.
+You may be able to appeal if you were inappropriately restrained in front of the jury or if the judge abused his/her discretion in ordering you to be restrained.

 Jury Allowed to See Shackles, Handcuffs, or Jail Clothes of Defendant